kenlasko/k8s/manifests/database/mariadb-operator/README.md

+> [!WARNING]
+> **IN PROGRESS**
-> :warning: **IN PROGRESS**: I'm still working out some issues with this before I replace my now-vile Bitnami MariaDB Galera implementation.
+> I'm still working out some issues with this before I replace my now-vile Bitnami MariaDB Galera implementation.
 Not complete yet.

 # Introduction
 [MariaDB](https://mariadb.org/) is the database provider of choice for the cluster.
 It hosts databases for the following applications: